 Articles tagged with steve chiotakis

-Featured, Interviews, News, Sports »
+California Elections, Featured, Interviews, News, Politics »

 Arts & Culture, Featured, Interviews, News, Politics »

 Thirty-five years ago today, City Supervisor Dan White climbed through a window into San Francisco City Hall, entered the office of Mayor George Moscone and shot and killed him.
 He then walked down a corridor to the office of fellow-Supervisor Harvey Milk, and shot and killed him as well.

 Residents were stunned, as well as activists in the Castro district, who helped elect the country’s …